-The Vitae Caring Foundation’s “Lifesaver” advertisement is an example of using emotionally persuasive means, not to deceive people, but to increase their comprehension and receptivity to the Truth, using an integrated appeal to the Passions, the Will and the Intellect as God created them good in humans.
+The Vitae Caring Foundation’s “Lifesaver” advertisement is an example of using emotionally persuasive means, not to deceive people, but to increase their comprehension of, and receptivity to, the Truth, using an integrated appeal to the Passions, the Will and the Intellect as God created them good in humans.
 When advertisements of this kind were shown in the test market of Kansas City, there was a corresponding 37% reduction in abortion.

 It should be possible to resolve the contradiction posed by the lyrics “Now his form is but a sign” in an affirmative manner, increasing cooperation with the intentions our Blessed Lord Jesus expressed in His teaching ministry.